-By comparing MYC- and non-MYC driven cell lines, we were intrigued to observe that MYC-driven medulloblastoma cells exhibited enhanced essentiality phenotypes with uORF knockout (p < 0.001, Mann Whitney U test), but not for uoORFs or dORFs (Figure 3A).
-While most differential uORF essentiality phenotypes were modest in magnitude, we found 4 uORFs exhibiting a statistically-significant enrichment in MYC-driven cells (Figure 3B).
-Among these, a uORF in the ASNSD1 gene exhibited particular strength as a vulnerability gene in MYC-driven medulloblastoma (Figure 3C).
-This gene also demonstrated among the most differential phenotypes between uORF knockout and main CDS knockout, with a highly selective phenotype (Figure 3D and Figure S3A).
+By comparing MYC- and non-MYC-driven cell lines, we were intrigued to observe that MYC-driven medulloblastoma cells exhibited enhanced essentiality phenotypes with uORF knockout (p < 0.001, Mann-Whitney U test) but not for uoORFs or dORFs (Figure 3A).
+While most differential uORF essentiality phenotypes

-This uORF encodes a conserved 96 amino acid sequence that spans four exons of the ASNSD1 5'-UTR and has recently been observed and annotated in prior non-canonical ORF discovery efforts (Figure 3C and Figures S3B-C).^{41-43} In humans, ASNSD1 transcript expression is enriched in the cerebellum with preferential expression during early development, consistent with the location and onset of childhood medulloblastoma (Figures S3D-E).
+This uORF encodes a conserved 96-amino-acid sequence that spans four exons of the ASNSD1 5'-UTR and has recently been observed and annotated in prior non-canonical ORF discovery efforts (Figures 3C, S3D, and S3E).^{45-47} In humans, ASNSD1 transcript expression is enriched in the cerebellum, with preferential expression during early development, consistent with the location and onset of childhood medulloblastoma (Figures S3F and S3G).

-To confirm its role in medulloblastoma cell viability, we performed CRISPR/Cas9 knockout validation experiments for ASNSD1-uORF across 5 MYC-driven and 4 non-MYC-driven medulloblastoma cell lines, as well as a larger set of 24 non-medulloblastoma cell lines.
-Loss of cell viability following knockout of ASNSD1-uORF was prominent in MYC-driven medulloblastoma cell lines, whereas 18/24 (75.0%) of non-MBL cell lines did not show a consistent phenotype (Figure 3E and Table S3A).
-Moreover, re-expression of the wild type ORF but not a start-site mutant rescued this phenotype (Figure 3F and Figure S3F), confirming the necessity of a proteincoding ASNSD1-uORF cDNA.
-In support of these observations, ectopic expression of ASNSD1uORF led to a small but statistically significant increase in neural stem cell growth (9.8 vs. 7.9 doublings at 120 hours; p < 0.001, two-tailed Student's T-test; Figures S3G-H).
+To confirm its role in medulloblastoma cell viability, we performed CRISPR-Cas9 knockout validation experiments for ASNSD1-uORF across 5 MYC-driven and 4 non-MYC-driven medulloblastoma cell lines, as well as a larger set of 24 non-medulloblastoma cell lines.
+Loss of cell viability following knockout of ASNSD1-uORF was prominent in MYC-driven medulloblastoma cell lines, whereas 18/24 (75.0%) of non-MBL cell lines did not show a consistent phenotype (Figure 3E; Table S3A).
+Moreover, re-expression of the wild-type ORF, but not a startsite mutant, rescued this phenotype (Figures 3F, S3H, and S3I), confirming the necessity of a protein-coding ASNSD1uORF cDNA.
+In support of these observations, ectopic expression of ASNSD1-uORF led to a small but statistically significant increase in neural stem cell growth (9.8 vs. 7.9 doublings at 120 h; p < 0.001, two-tailed Student's t test; Figures S3J and S3K).

 We next investigated the role for ASNSD1-uORF in medulloblastoma in vivo.
-Consistent with its importance in medulloblastoma cell viability in vitro, knockout of ASNSD1-uORF prolonged overall survival for mice with orthotopic xenografts of D425 MYC-driven medulloblastoma cells (Figure 3G-H and Figure S3I).
-While editing efficiency was limited for in vivo knockouts, we observed that knockout allele fraction decreased, consistent with outgrowth of cells lacking allele knockout (Figure S3J).
+Consistent with its importance in medulloblastoma cell viability in vitro, knockout of ASNSD1-uORF prolonged overall survival for mice with orthotopic xenografts of D425 MYC-driven medulloblastoma cells (Figures 3G, 3H, and S3L).
+While editing efficiency was limited for in vivo knockouts, we observed that the knockout allele fraction decreased, consistent with the outgrowth of cells lacking allele knockout (Figure S3M).
 To probe a role in autochthonous medulloblastoma tumorigenesis, we performed in utero electroporation of ASNSD1-uORF cDNA in conjunction with cDNAs for cMYC and a dominant-negative p53 (DNp53) into the developing murine cerebellum.
-However, addition of ASNSD1-uORF to cMYC and DNp53 in this model did not alter mouse survival (Figure S3K-M).
+However, addition of ASNSD1-uORF to cMYC and DNp53 in this model did not alter mouse survival (Figures S3N-S3P).